 For more information, see Progress Article, Sitefinity startup performance

 Speedup the Local development

-Remove the unnecessary assembly references, keep only the ones needed and used, e.g. in case of using nuget packages
+- Remove the unnecessary assembly references, keep only the ones needed and used, e.g. in case of using NuGet packages

-Usage of Diagnostics module
+Usage of the Diagnostics module

 If Diagnostics module is active, deactivate it by navigating to Administration > Modules & Services > Action (of Diagnostics module) > Deactivate